List of torpedo boat classes of the Royal Navy: Torpedo boats

 Ever since the first use of spar torpedoes in the American Civil War and the Russo-Turkish War (1877–78), the world's sea powers continued to refine the small torpedo craft concept to employ the new automobile torpedoes (Whitehead torpedoes) that could continue the legacy of small and relatively inexpensive vessels able to challenge much larger vessels.
 The Royal Navy purchased 1st and 2nd class torpedo boats for offensive and defensive combat roles, respectively.

 Later – especially to counter the French automobile defense – the British Navy primarily ordered torpedo boat catchers (or torpedo gunboats), which proved too slow for the task of dealing with torpedo boats, and subsequently torpedo boat destroyers (TBDs) - or destroyers as they soon became called.

 1st class torpedo boats

 First class torpedo boats were designed for independent inshore operations.
 They were small, but large enough to patrol coastal waters and enjoy some limited endurance beyond their supporting port or tender.
+Nevertheless, they were found to be deployed overseas - notably to the Mediterranean - and eventually worldwide.